 The NH2018 event did not only bring exceptionally warm temperatures to central and north-western Europe but also a dry spring and summer contributed to severe drought conditions (Toreti et al., 2019).
 In contrast, south-eastern Europe experienced a wetter-than-usual spring and summer (Toreti et al., 2019).
 This marked precipitation dipole over Europe is reproduced in the historical simulation (Fig. 5).
-In the warming40 scenario we find a decrease of up to -60% in precipitation over Mediterranean Europe compared to the historical simulation (Fig. 6a).
-These changes in precipitation counteract the precipitation dipole observed in the historical simulations but precipitation still remains above climatology for most of Mediterranean Europe (not
+In addition, over North America a contrasting precipitation pattern can be found with a strong positive anomaly in the east and a precipitation deficit in the west (Fig. 5).
+In the warming40 scenario we find a decrease of up to -60% in precipitation over Mediterranean Europe and CNA compared to the historical simulation (Fig. 6, left).
+For Europe these changes in precipitation counteract the precipitation dipole observed in the historical simulations but precipitation still remains above climatology for most of Mediterranean Europe.
+Over a smaller region in CNA there is already a precipitation decrease of around 40% in the warming20 scenario.
+The precipitation decrease co-occurs with a decrease of up to 25% in total cloud cover fraction for central North America in the warming40 scenario (not shown) as well as higher net shortwave radiation at the surface for large parts of North America and Europe (Fig. 6, right).
+Further, the increase in net shortwave radiation goes along with a decrease in latent heat flux and an increase in sensible heat flux, which is most pronounced in the warming40 scenario for CNA and central Europe (not shown).
+This change in the surface fluxes implies a reduction in evaporative cooling and increase of near-surface heating, which can amplify the heat wave (Fischer et al., 2007; Seneviratne et al., 2006, 2010).

 Figure 3.
-Anomalies of daily mean temperature with respect to the 1981-2010 climatology.
-The maps show the average anomaly over 13 to 27 July 2018 for (i) the nudged historical CESM simulation and (j) for ERA-Interim.
-The time series show the evolution of daily temperature anomaly (Tanom) for CESM (blue) and ERA-Interim (black) for the month of July averaged over (a-g) seven SREX regions as well as (h) for the AgPop region.
+Anomalies of mean daily temperature with respect to the 1981-2010 climatology.
+The maps show the average anomaly over 13 to 27 July 2018 for the nudged historical CESM simulation (top) and for ERA-Interim (bottom).
+The time series show the daily temperature anomaly for CESM (blue) and ERA-Interim (grey) for the month of July averaged over six SREX regions as well as for the AgPop region.